 RSUs generally include a dividend participation right that provides that during vesting periods each RSU is attributed additional RSUs (or fractions thereof) equivalent to any dividends paid on Class A common stock during such period.
-During the six month periods ended June 30, 2014 and 2013, issuances of RSUs pertaining to such dividend participation rights and respective charges to "retained earnings", net of estimated forfeitures, (with corresponding credits to "additional paid-in-capital"), consisted of the following:
+During the six month periods ended June 30, 2014 and 2013, dividend participation rights required the issuance of 203,537 and 135,044 RSUs, respectively.